 CHC30121 – CERTIFICATE III in EARLY CHILDHOOD EDUCATION AND CARE

-This qualification reflects the role of educators in early childhood education and care who work in regulated children’s education and care services in Australia.
-They support children’s wellbeing, and development in the context of an approved learning framework.
-Educators use a range of well-developed skills and knowledge using discretion and judgment when carrying out their work in the context of established policies and procedures.
-They may work independently or under the guidance of others, though in some contexts that guidance may not be on-site.
+The CHC30121 – Certificate III in Early Childhood Education and Care (111555H) is designed for educators working in regulated children’s education and care services in Australia.
+The program equips educators with the skills and knowledge necessary to support children’s well-being and development within an approved learning framework.
+Educators employ a range of well-developed skills and judgment in accordance with established policies and procedures.
+They may work independently or under the guidance of others, depending on the context.

-Early childhood educators work in long day care centres, family day care, pre-schools or kindergartens.
+Early childhood educators can pursue careers in long day care centers, family day care, preschools, or kindergartens.

-Under the Education and Care Services National Law (2011) the Australian Children’s Education and Care Quality Authority (ACECQA) publishes lists of approved early childhood education and care qualifications and information regarding regulatory requirements here: www.acecqa.gov.au.
+The Australian Children’s Education and Care Quality Authority (ACECQA) publishes lists of approved early childhood education and care qualifications and regulatory requirements under the Education and Care Services National Law (2011).
+More information can be found on their website: www.acecqa.gov.au.

 Various intake and start dates are available.
-Call on +02 4608 9972 for more information
+For more information, please contact us at +02 4608 9972.

 Kogarah Campus: Suite 1/6 Derby St, Kogarah NSW 2217

-• provide leadership and support to other staff
+- Provide leadership and support to other staff members

-There are no pre-requisites for this qualification specified in the training package.
+There are no specified prerequisites for this qualification in the training package.